 Among other Muslims prosecuted for meeting with others to read Nursi's works, in February 2019 a court in Krasnoyarsk Region sent back the criminal case against Nursi reader Yevgeny Sukharev for further investigation.
 It remains unknown when this will be resubmitted (see below).

 Investigators issued a fresh criminal indictment on 20 May 2019 against a Nursi reader in Krasnoyarsk, Denis Zhukov.
 No trial date has yet been set (see below).

 Another Muslim who met with others to read Nursi's works, Komil Odilov, was released in March 2019 after serving nine months of his two-year labour camp sentence.
-He will spend the eight years to 2027 under restricted freedom, which among other restrictions means that he is not allowed outside his own home between the hours of 10 PM at night and 6 AM in the morning (see below).
+At the request of the labour camp, a court ordered that he spend the eight years to 2027 under administrative supervision (administrativniy nadzor), which among other restrictions means that he is not allowed outside his own home between the hours of 10 PM at night and 6 AM in the morning (see below).

 Tortured in pre-trial detention, no arrests or prosecutions of torturersKim was held in pre-trial detention from December 2015 in Blagoveshchensk's Investigation Prison No. 1.
 While there, he was tortured, had his ribs broken, and tried to inflict other forms of severe physical violence on him.
 "Thank God, they did not succeed", a fellow Muslim who wished to remain anonymous told Forum 18 on 31 October 2017.